 I recommend using a 12″ skillet so you can accommodate all the meatballs.
 You can of course use a 10″ or 11″ skillet if you prefer.
 Just brown your meatballs in two batches and then combine them at the end so they all simmer in the gravy together.

-Need a yummy mashed potato recipe?
-You’ll love my Light & Creamy Mashed Potatoes.
-You can even enjoy them if you’re doing a round of Whole30!
+I recommend serving these meatballs over my Light & Creamy Mashed Potatoes.
 A great low carb alternative would be to serve these incredible meatballs over roasted veggies or a cauliflower mash.

 More recipes like this: